Mukulch15/geolocation/README.md

 A chunk size of 10000 was found to be the sweet spot.

 Hence it was decided that flow along with nimble_csv will not only result in performant code but more understandable as well.
-After including db insertions the entire flow took around 12-14 seconds.
+After including db insertions the entire flow took around 14-17 seconds.

 I have included a dockerfile and docker-compose file to run the app and the db in a containerized fashion.
 You need to set the database config variables and the csv path as well.
 However the app will be pretty slow in a mac OS container 'cause of the file system and other complications.
 So I would suggest to run it in linux if you are planning to run it in a container otherwise run it bare.
-The entire parsing and insertion took about 450 seconds on a containerized app on MAC OS which is around 30 times slower than non containerized in the same app.
+The entire parsing and insertion took about 450 seconds on a containerized app on MAC OS which is around 30 times slower than non containerized in the same machine even after using `:cached` optimization for volumes in mac.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 How to use the app:
 1. First set the environment variable `CSV_PATH` and database config variables - `USER_NAME`, `PASSWORD`, `DATABASE` and `HOSTNAME` where the csv file is actually present.
 2. Start parsing using `Geolocation.Parse.init_parse/0`.
 3. Fetch ip details using the api `/geo_data?ip_address=<IP_ADDRESS>`.
-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 To run it in container fashion set the above environment variables and run `docker-compose build` followed by `docker-compose up`.